openvinotoolkit/openvino_notebooks/notebooks/209-handwritten-ocr/README.md

 ## Installation Instructions

-If you have not done so already, please follow the [Installation Guide](../../README.md) to install all required dependencies.
+If you have not installed all required dependencies, follow the [Installation Guide](../../README.md).